remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 }
 ~~~~

 Some instructions are conditional - they only get executed if certain [flags](http://en.wikipedia.org/wiki/FLAGS_register) in the CPU's flag register are set.
 These flag bits are set as side-effects when other instructions are executed.
 For example, if <tt>add %rax, %rbx</tt> [overflows](http://en.wikipedia.org/wiki/Arithmetic_overflow) (i.e. <tt>rax + rbx > 2^64</tt>) then the _overflow_ bit (the 11th bit) in the flags register is set.
 If the next instruction was <tt>jo %rcx</tt>, then as the overflow flag is set the instruction will be executed and control flow jumps to the instruction at the memory address in <tt>rcx</tt>.
-We'll only use a few of the conditions supported by the x86 instruction set:
+We'll only use a few of the conditions supported by the x86 instruction set, and we'll only use the conditions that treat the two operands being compared as _unsigned_ 64-bit integers.

 ~~~~
 @Other Helpers@ +=